sari-rahul/cakes-and-cookies/readme.md

 ### CUSTOMER REVIEWS

 For any business customer satisfaction is very important.The credibility of any service increases with genuine reviews from the clients.
-Hence the reviews are given on the front page itself to increase the confidence of new customers.It can be updated and review as the time goes.
+Hence the reviews are given on the front page itself to increase the confidence of new customers.
+It can be updated and review as the time goes.

 ### FOOTER

-Each page ends with a footer.It includes essential informations like location,contact details and a form to subscribe to their newsletter,so that they remain updated with the current offers.
+Each page ends with a footer.
+It includes essential informations like location,contact details and a form to subscribe to their newsletter,so that they remain updated with the current offers.
 The structure of footer remains the same throughout the website but is displayed only on larger screens.

 ## 2.SERVICES